TheEliteAnalyst/Riex/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Revised DESCRIPTION file and used undirected quotes when applicable.
+* Excluded Rccp package from imports - files impacted are DESCRIPTION file, NAMESPACE and IEX_Market_Data.R

-* Replaced /dontrun{} with /donttest{} for all examples.
+* Revised README.md and README.Rmd

-* Made minor rephrasing changes to Vignettes.
+* Updated to version 1.0.1